Setting Up Your Class Folder

 You will need a folder, preferably with pockets, and two sewn in composition notebooks.
 I prefer that the composition notebook be college rule, but that isn't critical.
 If you can't find them, I can sell you one for $1 at the start of school or simply give you one if times are tough.

-1) Insert a page with your name and class period and AP Physics 1 in the front or write on it in sharpie marker.
+1) Insert a page with your name and class period and AP Physics 1 in the front of your folder or write on it in sharpie marker.
 Large font, please.

-2) Record your name and period (i.e, Dunigan 3rd) on the spine in sharpie marker - large size.
+2) Record your name and period (i.e, Dunigan 3rd) on the cover as well in sharpie marker - large size.

-3) You will need 4 "dividers."
+3) You will need 3 "dividers."
 I don't recommend buying dividers unless it pleases you.
 Office supplies are ridiculously priced for what you get.
 A divider is nothing but a sheet of paper with a labeled sticky note on the side.
-1) References 2) Reviews 3) Graded Papers and 4) Notes are the dividers I would recommend.
+1) References 2) Notes and 3) Graded Papers are the dividers I would recommend.

 4) Inside the folder, you should have an identifying page with your name and class period.

 That's it.
 Your folder is ready to go.
-You may want a section to keep extra forms in.
+You may want a section to keep extra forms like blank graphs in.